Pawel762/CEBD1160-Project/README.md

 ## Research Question

-What are the two wine properties with the greatest corelation?
-Is this corelation same across all regions?
+Can we determine the Hue based on the other caracteristics?

 ### Abstract

-The wine dataset is composed of 13 different caracteristics.
+The wine dataset is composed of 13 different characteristics.
 The wines in this dataset are from 3 different regions.
-Some of the properties are known by the general public, others are chemicals that most never heard.
-I wanted to see how the properties intercted together which led me to ask what are the two componanents with the strongest corelation and is this corelation equivalent regardless of which region the wine is from.
-I started by exploring
-- opportunity (what data do we have)
-- challenge (what is the "problem" we could solve with this dataset)
-- action (how will we try to solve this problem/answer this question)
-- resolution (what did we end up producing)
+Some of the properties, I known.
+Other ones are chemicals that I never heard.
+I wanted to build a model that will predict the hue based on the other properties.
+My starting point was the “scipy cheat sheet” https://scikit-learn.org/stable/tutorial/machine_learning_map/ By process of elimination it led me to use linear regression model with fit.

 ### Introduction